Photographing Lake Bled at sunrise

-The intention on this morning was to capture the sun rising over the mountains behind the island Church of the Assumption of Mary on Lake Bled, from the classic viewpoint of Ojstrica.
+The intention on this morning was not just to photograph Lake Bled at sunrise, but to capture the sun rising over the mountains behind the island Church of the Assumption of Mary from the classic viewpoint of Ojstrica.
 It was likely my last chance, because soon the sun would move too far south for the autumn and winter.

 Using the Clear Outside app, I saw that the forecast was for high cloud, almost at 95% with a small chance of rain.
 High cloud is good, if it is also clear on the distant horizon and the sun will be visible as it rises over the mountains.